cch01/mouse-automator/README.md

 # Roadmap

-1. Toast notifications
-2. Windows tray icon
+0. Enhance UI of select options
-3. Start up when login on Windows
+1. Start up when login on Windows
-4. Auto Kill Application
+2. Auto Kill Application